 ● Blue Cross Blue Shield PPO

-● Blue Cross Blue Shield HMO (Duly and Edward Elmhurst)
+● Blue Cross Blue Shield HMO (Edward, Elmhurst, and NorthShore)

 If you would like to work with one of our clinicians but have different insurance, you are welcome to submit sessions for possible out of network reimbursement.
 Some insurance companies are willing to reimburse our clients a portion of the costs for each session.
 We can supply you with an itemized statement for each fully paid session, which you can submit along with your claim to your health insurance provider for reimbursement.
 There is no guarantee that the insurance provider will accept a portion or the full cost of services.
 You are responsible for providing payment for the rates listed above at the time of service.
 Contact your insurance provider to see if they accept out-of-network provider billing statements.